squillero/microgp4/docs/CONTRIBUTING.md

 ### Join the team

 Welcome on board!
+Please, contact directly [Alberto](https://www.researchgate.net/profile/Alberto_Tonda) <[alberto.tonda@inra.fr](alberto.tonda@inra.fr)> or [Giovanni](https://staff.polito.it/giovanni.squillero/) <[squillero@polito.it](giovanni.squillero@polito.it)>:

+* If you want your code to be included in the next *official* release.
+* If you enjoy Python and Evolutionary Computation, and are looking for a 6-month master thesis.
+Note: We are **always** looking for valuable students, even if there are no theses *officially* advertised.
-If you have a clear idea about an algorithmic improvement, but you are not able to hack it, just drop us an email.
+* If you have a great idea about an improvement, but you are not sure how to hack it.

-If you are looking for a master thesis, contact directly Alberto (INRA) or Giovanni (Politecnico di Torino).
-Even if there are no theses officially advertised, there is always space for further improvements.
-Whether you are interested in a shorter activity, such a bachelor thesis, or a much longer one, don't hesitate contacting us.
+* If you feel like doing it.

 ### Reports

-Use [GitHub's issues](https://github.com/squillero/microgp4/issues) for reporting bugs.
+We use [GitHub's issues](https://github.com/squillero/microgp4/issues) for reporting bugs.

+Feel free to write us an email describing

 ### Coding